Paraphraser/PiBuilder/docs/upgrade-treeless-clone.md

 	$ ~/PiBuilder/boot/scripts/helpers/upgrade_treeless_clone.sh
 	```

+### if it all turns to custard

-Git is a complex beast and it is impossible to guarantee a perfect outcome in all possible situations.
-Absolute worst case is that everything turns to custard.
+Git is a complex beast and it is impossible to guarantee a perfect outcome in all possible IOTstack deployments on the planet.
+Absolute worst case is that you follow the upgrade procedure, then everything turns to custard with Git throwing up weird errors.

-The simplest approach to solving any problems is to re-clone and perform a manual merge.
+The simplest approach to solving any problem with IOTstack is to re-clone and perform a manual merge.
 Something like this will get the job done:

 1. Stop your stack: